 To continue our assessment of the campus climate, the 2012 Inclusive Excellence Assessment was distributed to learn about the experiences of all students, faculty, and staff during winter term 2012.
 In total, 3747 participants responded.

-An extensive analysis process was conducted through the following year; and the associate provost for Inclusive Excellence, Dr Frank Tuitt, presented the initial results to the campus on 11 June 2013.
-A copy that presentation is available here (PDF), with additional analysis and resulting actions to continue as noted.
+An extensive analysis process was conducted throughout the following year; and the Associate Provost for Inclusive Excellence, Dr. Frank Tuitt, presented the initial results to the campus on June, 11th, 2013.
+A copy of that presentation is available here (PDF), with additional analysis and resulting actions to continue as noted.

 For information on the survey process, contact Johanna Leyba, Assistant Provost for Campus & Community Partnerships.